theevildoof/Task-1/Mini_Task_1.md

 ### **Project Description :**

 TopoTron is a simple volumetric display that uses adressable LEDs as WS2812 to create a tridimensional matrix.
-In this project I explore the posibilities and capabilities with a low resolution matrix to create not only topographies, also other beautiful effects.
+In this project one can explore the posibilities and capabilities with a low resolution matrix to create not only topographies, also other beautiful effects.

 ### **Improvements :**